jpxrc/FogAnalyticsTB/README.md

 I.a) Testbed Setup:

 * - Note: be sure to use the latest distribution located at: https://github.com/junostar/FogAnalyticsTB/archive/master.tar.gz
+    Note: Due to storage and download times, the input images have been reduced from the orignal 100 to 10 images for demonstration purposes.

 I.a.1) Configure SDN controller:
     a) download the FogATB_ctrl_rspec.xml file from the project repo*